-We also recommend that you keep burner tube and pilot assembly clean and free of dust and dirt.
+We also recommend that you keep the burner tube and pilot assembly clean and free of dust and dirt.
 To clean these parts we recommend using compressed air no greater than 30 PSI.
 Your local computer store, hardware store or home center may carry compressed air in a can.
-If using compressed air in a can, please follow directions on can.
-If you don't follow directions on can, you could damage pilot assembly.
+If using compressed air in a can, please follow the directions on the can.
+If you don't follow directions on the can, you could damage the pilot assembly.

 - 1. Shut off unit, including pilot.
-Allow unit to cool for at least thirty minutes. - Inspect burner, pilot and primary air inlet holes on orifice holder for dust and dirt (see Figure 34).
+Allow unit to cool for at least thirty minutes. - Inspect burner, pilot and primary air inlet holes on orifice holder for dust and dirt (see Figure 26). - 3.
+Blow air through the ports/slots and holes in the burner. - Check orifice holder located at the end of the burner tube again.
+Remove any large particles of dust, dirt, lint or pet hair with a soft cloth or vacuum cleaner nozzle.